ComradDoge/DogeEU4/README.md

 - Holy Roman Empire can be formed through a decision
 - Centralization governing capacity changed to a modifer instead -300>-25%, cause of a possible exploit
-- No longer should receive naval related advisors if you do not have any ports [/quote]
+- No longer should receive naval related advisors if you do not have any ports
+- 1444 Vanilla bookmark finished and has all the provinces are set, there might be some discrepancies so feel free to report (rulers, cores, provinces).
+The major difference, however is that some religion was kept to provide flavour.
+Africa kept most of the new religions, but other regions got theirs scaled down considerably.
+[/quote]
 [/quote]
 [quote]